 April 29, 2014

-The event will coincide with Northeastern’s third national opinion survey on the role of higher education in preparing tomorrow’s workforce.
-The new survey will present the views of C-suite executives on global competitiveness, the employee skills gap, employer workforce investments, higher education outcomes, and suggestions for policy reform.
+The event coincided with Northeastern’s third national opinion survey on the role of higher education in preparing tomorrow’s workforce.
+The new survey presented the views of C-suite executives on global competitiveness, the employee skills gap, employer workforce investments, higher education outcomes, and suggestions for policy reform.

-The panel will be the centerpiece of a summit on the future of higher education and the "talent pipeline" sponsored by Northeastern, WGBH Radio and the New England Council.
-It will be moderated by Kara Miller, host of WGBH's "Innovation Hub."
+The panel was the centerpiece of a summit on the future of higher education and the "talent pipeline" sponsored by Northeastern, WGBH Radio and the New England Council.
+It was moderated by Kara Miller, host of WGBH's "Innovation Hub."